How long does it take to fully recover after a competitive match?

 Although in most cases these performance markers (i.e. CMJ and sprint performance) seem to return to baseline within 48 hours, longer periods were observed for CMJ (i.e. 72 hours) and sprint performance (i.e. 96 hours) after a match.
 Importantly, the time needed for these performance measures to return to baseline seems to be dependent on the competition level of the athlete, with lower competition level athletes demonstrating longer recovery periods in comparison to higher competition levels (e.g. amateur vs professional).

-Cortisol seems to peak immediately after a match and return to baseline in different time-periods (i.e. 14-72 hours).
-For the same reasons to CK, the recovery times of cortisol are also longer in rugby and soccer.
+Cortisol seems to peak immediately after a match and return to baseline in different time periods (i.e. 14-72 hours).
+For the same reasons as CK, the recovery times of cortisol are also longer in rugby and football.
 Different findings can be found in testosterone changes after a match.
 There seems to be a trend for testosterone to decrease after a match and then increase in the longer periods of recovery (i.e. 24-48 hours post-match).

 Practical Takeaways